HubSpot/vex/docs/api/2-Themes.md

 ## Themes

-To use a builtin theme, you must include the theme style sheet, and set vex `className` to match match:
+To use a builtin theme, you must include the theme style sheet, and set vex `className` to match:

 ```html
 <link rel="stylesheet" href="vex-theme-default.css" />